esonderegger/fecfile/README.md

 python tests.py
 ```

+## Thanks

+This project would be impossible without the work done by the kind folks at The New York Times [Newsdev team](https://github.com/newsdev).
+In particular, this project relies heavily on [fech](https://github.com/NYTimes/Fech) although it actually uses a transformation of [this fork](https://github.com/PublicI/fec-parse/blob/master/lib/renderedmaps.js).

 ## Contributing

 I would love some help with this, particularly with the mapping from strings to `int`, `float`, and `datetime` types.
 Please [create an issue](https://github.com/esonderegger/fecfile/issues) or [make a pull request](https://github.com/esonderegger/fecfile/pulls).
 Or reach out privately via email - that works too.